 Love unusual architecture?
 Research the most interesting brutalist buildings and go find them.
 Are you in love with a movie or special series?
 Try to go around finding locations!
 The possibilities are endless and might even include socialist murals or a visit to a beer factory!
 This approach leads to unexpected discoveries and deeper connections with the places you visit.

 It’s not just about your passions either.
-Maybe your travel buddy is a dinosaur enthusiast, or your friend loves classic rock.
+Maybe your travel buddy is a dinosaur enthusiast, a crazy cat person, or your friend loves classic rock.
 Embrace their interests!
 Stepping outside your comfort zone and exploring something new through someone else’s eyes can be incredibly rewarding.

 The Art of Flexibility: Embracing the Unexpected